-Honeywell International Inc. Conflict Minerals Report For The Year Ended December 31, 2019
+Honeywell International Inc. Conflict Minerals Report For The Year Ended December 31, 2022

-This report for the year ended December 31, 2019 is presented to comply with Rule 13p-1 under the Securities Exchange Act of 1934, as amended (the Rule).
+This report for the year ended December 31, 2022, is presented to comply with Rule 13p-1 under the Securities Exchange Act of 1934, as amended (the Rule).
 The Rule was adopted by the Securities and Exchange Commission (the SEC) to implement reporting and disclosure requirements related to conflict minerals as directed by the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 (the Dodd-Frank Act).
 The Rule imposes certain reporting obligations on SEC registrants whose manufactured products contain conflict minerals which are necessary to the functionality or production of their products.
 Conflict Minerals are defined as cassiterite, columbite-tantalite, wolframite and gold, including their derivatives, which are limited to tin, tantalum and tungsten (3TG).

-The information in this report includes the products of Honeywell International Inc. and its subsidiaries (Honeywell) as of December 31, 2019.
-In accordance with Instruction 3 to Item 1.01 of Form SD, this report does not include products manufactured by TruTrak Flight Systems and Rebellion Photonics, each of which were acquired during the fiscal year ended December 31, 2019 and previously had not been obligated to provide a specialized disclosure report with respect to conflict minerals.
+The information in this report includes the products of Honeywell International Inc. and its subsidiaries (Honeywell) as of December 31, 2022.
+In accordance with Instruction 3 to Item 1.01 of Form SD, this report does not include products manufactured by companies acquired during the fiscal year ended December 31, 2022, that previously had not been obligated to provide a specialized disclosure report with respect to conflict minerals.